tzuchiangshen/msp430_code/README.md

 Fabooh favors compile time decisions over runtime ones.
 The gpio class templates assume you know at compile time which pins and ports you want to use and the code doesn't end up using any flash or ram space at runtime trying to figure that out.
-Constrast that with the table look up scheme that is done at runtime with Arduino based frameworks.
+Contrast that with the table look up scheme that is done at runtime with Arduino based frameworks.
 The Arduino scheme uses up time, flash and ram space that isn't in excess on the small msp430 value line chips.
 I think you will like the results achieved with the minor